History of State Bank of India

-- SBI has approved an investment of Rs 7250 Cr. in Yes Bank on March 12 2020.
-The investment has been made by purchasing 725 crore equity shares of Yes Bank at a price of Rs 10 per share.
+- SBI has approved an investment of INR 7250 Cr. in Yes Bank on March 12, 2020.
+The investment has been made by purchasing 725 crore equity shares of Yes Bank for INR 10 per share.

-- In order to allow SBI to take 49% stake in YES Bank, RBI has relaxed its own rules which prohibit banks from holding more than 10% in another bank.
+- To allow SBI to take a 49% stake in YES Bank, RBI has relaxed its own rules which prohibit banks from holding more than 10% in another bank.

 - In March, SBI cards launched its IPO.
-The issue price of SBI Cards shares was fixed at Rs.
-755 per share.
+The issue price of SBI Cards shares was fixed at INR 755 per share.

-- In March, SBI has disclosed Shishu e-Mudra app-based lending for instant action of working capital loan up to Rs.
-50000 to existing small businesses.
+- In March, SBI has disclosed Shishu e-Mudra app-based lending for instant action of working capital loan up to INR 50000 to existing small businesses.

 - In March, Sanjeev Nautiyal has been re-appointed as the MD and CEO of SBI Life Insurance Company.

 - In April, the State Bank of India has listed its green bonds worth $100 million on India International Exchange Limited’s (INX) Global Securities Market Green Platform (GSM).

 - In April, BSNL and SBI have jointly launched Bharat InstaPay, a UPI-based payment platform, to allow all partners of BSNL to buy services for sale.